integreat-io/integreat-adapter-couchdb/README.md

 include the host and the database name, so that it can append `_all_docs` directly after.
 Ending `/` is optional.

+It's also important that the path on each endpoint points to items, as the `couchdb` adapter will override `normalize` and `serialize` methods to alter the items.
+These overrides is based on the path pointing to the actual items.

 Other than that, these endpoints are examples of a typical way to configure a CouchDb database as a store for Integreat.